 So what do you need to do to become a full-time photographer?
 It starts with developing a great professional portfolio.
 A portfolio should feature your best work in a very organized and professional manner.
 You'll want to create a unique portfolio based on the position you’re interviewing for so that it contains photographs that are relevant to the job.
 For example, if you are applying for a still photographer's vacancy, then your portfolio should contain photographs of close-up shots, covering every detail with sufficient depth and clarity.
-Photography school graduates will have developed a portfolio of representative work during undergraduate courses.
+Photography college graduates will have developed a portfolio of representative work during undergraduate courses.
 Most degree programs require the completion of a professional portfolio before graduation.

 However, if you wish to pursue a career in digital photo art you should prepare your portfolio in digital form and place it in a prominent website for wider coverage.

 Photographers are recruited on the basis of their portfolio.
 Fresh recruits are often selected by business houses as trainees and placed under experienced photographers.
 The training period gives recruits an opportunity to refine their skills and learn on-the-job techniques.

 To be a freelance photographer, you need to have sufficient expertise and experience in the chosen area.
 A good list of professional contacts will also be helpful.
 Professional photographers who have been in the business for a while branch out on their own to freelance on their own terms.
 This works well because they have developed the skills and experience to handle their own clients independently.
 It also offers more freedom when it comes to the method of working and fixing pay rates.
 To become a successful freelance photographer, most photography degree programs require students complete courses on marketing, advertising, and business courses related to entrepreneurship or management.